bcgsc/rAMPage/src/README.md

+:warning: **IMPORTANT** :warning: The path to these dependencies must be configured in `scripts/config.sh` in order to be successfully exported to the rest of the pipeline.

 This folder will hold all the tools (dependencies) needed in this pipeline if they are not already installed:

 |Dependency| Tested Version |